Moelfre Lifeboat Station: History

 However, a bigger lifeboat house with deep-water slipway was constructed in 1909 to house Charles and Eliza Laura (ON 605) and is still the site of the current lifeboat house.
 This was modified several times between 1930 and 1993 to accommodate larger boats; its slipway had been commensurately lengthened as well.
 This station was stone-built with rendered walls and a slate roof, on a rectangular base of coursed, squared limestone.

 A new boathouse to house the lifeboat was required, built on the site of the 1909 boathouse, and became operational in March 2015.
-The new station building can house both the All-weather and inshore lifeboats, and has up to date crew facilities with kit drying room and a hot shower, and new mechanics workshop.
-With the office, training room, meeting area and visitor facilities all based at the RNLI Seawatch Centre 150 yards away, the size of the new lifeboat station was reduced, significantly reducing building costs.
+The new station building can house both the All-weather and Inshore lifeboats, and has up to date crew facilities with kit drying room and a hot shower, and new mechanics workshop.
+With the office, training room, meeting area and visitor facilities all based at the RNLI Seawatch Centre 150 yd away, the size of the new lifeboat station was reduced, significantly reducing building costs.